NipponNoraneko/fbdasm/DETAILS.md

 When multi-digit, integer numbers are encountered, they are converted from decimal via [TokenizeNumber](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTokenizeNumber) (or hexadecimal via [TokenizeHexNum](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTokenizeHexNum), if preceded by `&`) to binary, and preceded by a special signifier byte, which is normally `#$12` if the number was in decimal, or `#$11` if it was hexadecimal (for redisplay purposes by `LIST`).

 When a single-digit number is encountered, it is handled a little differently by [TokenizeNumber](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymTokenizeNumber): the number is incremented (so it goes from a value of 0-9, to a value of 1-10), and is then stored directly in the token stream.
 (The increment is to ensure we don't end up with the null terminating byte; it is re-decremented before display or interpretation.)
+(This format for single-digit numbers is not used by Family BASIC v2.)

 When a keyword is recognized and converted into a token, the tokenizer hands off to [StoreTokenAndHandleArgs](https://famibe.addictivecode.org/disassembly/fb3.nes.html#SymStoreTokenAndHandleArgs), which among other things checks to see whether the just-tokenized keyword expects line number arguments.
 If it does, then those args are handled *differently* from normal numeric literals, in that they get a `#$0B` prefix byte instead of `$#11` or `$#12`.